Rammechh/Scaler_Problems/README.md

 Day69_BST
 ==============
+### 1) Sorted Array To Balanced BST
+  + For a BST, all values lower than the root go in the left part of root, and all values higher go in the right part of the root.
+For the tree to be balanced, we will need to make sure we distribute the elements almost equally in left and right part.
+So we choose the mid part of the array as root and divide the elements around it .
+  + if l <= r: mid = (l + r) // 2; root  = TreeNode(A[mid]); root.left = balanced(l, mid-1, A); root.right = balanced(mid+1, r, A); return root

 ### 2) Valid Binary Search Tree
   + Simply do inorder and store elements if elements in sorted order, it is Valid BST but O(N) space
   + In recursion: if root.val < Max and root.val > Min: l = check(root.left, Min, root.val) r = check(root.right,  root.val , Max) if l and r: return 1 (Since LST <= root < RST)